Please donate to help a good Unite rep O’Neil Lewis clear his name

 All Officers, National Officers and assistant General Secretaries are appointed either on the recommendation of the Executive Council or the General Secretary.
 They are not accountable to the membership because they have not been elected.
 Members therefore consider these elections an irrelevancy and it has nothing to do with apathy.

 The COVID-19 pandemic has affected Unite enormously with the threat of layoffs redundancies and sackings.
 BA Workers are threatened with sackings and or redundancies.
-In Passenger Transport, 44 Bus drivers have died from coronavirus showing that this so called collaboration with management has meant inadequate PPE and protection from the virus.
+In Passenger Transport, 44 Bus drivers have died from coronavirus showing inadequate PPE and protection from the virus.